Text Style Transfer: A Review and Experimental Evaluation: Related Research Areas

 \section{Related Research Areas}

-Text style transfer (TST) is a relatively new research area.
-Many of the earlier TST works are heavily influenced by two related research areas: \textit{neural style transfer}, i.e., transferring styles in images~\cite{jing2019neural,gatys2015neural} and \textit{neural machine translation} \cite{cho2014learning,sutskever2014sequence,bahdanau2014neural}.
-We found that a substantial number of TST techniques were adapted from the common methods used in neural style transfer and neural machine translation.
-In addition, some of the evaluation metrics used in TST are also ``inherited'' from the neural machine translation task.
-In this section, we will introduce the two related research areas and highlight some of the common techniques and evaluation metrics that are transferred or adapted for the TST task.
+TST finds its roots in the field of natural language generation and is a relatively new research area.
+Many of the earlier TST works are also heavily influenced by two related research areas: \textit{neural machine translation} \cite{cho2014learning,sutskever2014sequence,DBLP:journals/corr/BahdanauCB14} and \textit{neural style transfer}, i.e., transferring styles in images~\cite{jing2019neural,gatys2015neural}.
+We found that a substantial number of TST techniques were adapted from the common methods used in natural language generation, neural machine translation, and neural style transfer.
+Furthermore, some of the evaluation metrics used in TST are also ``inherited'' from the natural language generation and neural machine translation tasks.
+In this section, we will provide some background on natural language generation and briefly introduce these two related research areas.
+Specifically, we will highlight some of the common techniques and evaluation metrics that are transferred or adapted for the TST task.